stonefishy/stonefishy.github.io/source/_posts/2014-12-01-jsp-custom-tag.markdown

 ---
-layout: post

 title: "JSP - Custom Tag"
 date: 2014-12-01 21:30:41 +0800
 comments: true
+categories: Backend
-categories: [Java, JSP]
+tags: [Java, JSP]
 ---
 Custom Tag is a user-defined JSP language element.
 When it is contained in JSP page and it will translate into a servlet, the custom tag is converted to opertions on an object called a tag handler.
 The web container then invokes those operations when the JSP page's servlet is executed.